erpas/rgis/rivergis/help/stepByStep1d.rst

 * LanduseAreas polygon layer
 * XSCutLines  polyline layer

-Land use layer must contain “LUID”, “LUCode” and “N_Value” attributes and it should contain multipart polygons
+Land use layer must contain “LUID”, “LUCode” and “N_Value” attributes and it should contain multipart polygons.
+In this example "LUID" and "LUCode" is the same but it can be different.

   .. _fig_man_luatttable:
   .. figure:: img/lu_att_table.png